Children need to play outdoors it is vital for their mental and physical health, their development and their happiness.

 - We have a thorough and regular cleaning regime throughout each session

-- Adults will keep a 1 meter distance between themselves and children unless the child needs medical attention or help in a dangerous situation (both of these situations are rare).
+- Adults will keep a distance between themselves and children unless the child needs medical attention or help in a dangerous situation.

 - We cannot guarantee that children will always social distance